cockles98/itau-quant-challenge-2025/README.md

 ## Executive Summary
 Atlas, the market cartographer is a full research and execution framework for regime-aware hierarchical risk parity.
 The platform combines persistent homology turbulence (PH), Mapper-based topology, classical factor overlays, and machine-learning meta-models (Ridge / ElasticNet) to produce robust allocations for a long-only Brazilian equity universe.
 The complete study spans **04 Sep 2017 to 06 Oct 2025** with the following headline results:

-- **Walk-forward (504d IS / 126d OOS, rolling):** Sharpe 1.69, annual return 30.3%, annual vol 16.4%, max drawdown -19.0%.
+- **Walk-forward (504d IS / 126d OOS, rolling):** Sharpe 1.64, annual return 29.2%, annual vol 16.5%, max drawdown -20.2%.
 - **Full backtest (same universe, single pass):** Sharpe 1.63, annual return 29.1%, annual vol 16.4%, max drawdown -20.2%.
-- **Validity checks:** Probabilistic Sharpe ratio ≈1.0 with deflated Sharpe p-value 3.1% → >96% confidence that the walk-forward edge is not from noise.
+- **Validity checks:** Probabilistic Sharpe ratio ≈1.0 com p-valor deflacionado 2.4% → confiança superior a 97% de que o edge não é ruído.
 - **Stress tests:** Tripling both fees and non-linear slippage only trims walk-forward Sharpe to 1.60 (CAGR ~28%) while keeping drawdown contained at -20.4%.

 Each research component is modular, traceable, and designed for professional auditability: configs are YAML-based, artifacts are persisted to `artifacts/` and `reports/`, and every run can be reproduced with a single CLI command.